Discord-Theme-Addons/tutorial/README.md

 2. Scroll down and find the "Themes" tab and click it.
 3. Locate the "Open Themes Folder" button.
 4. Download the desired mini-theme, and drag it into the themes folder.
     - All repos on this org that have support for BetterDiscord will be listed under "For BetterDiscord".
-Click the "Direct Download" hyperlinke (aka link) to install the theme.
+Click the "Direct Download" hyperlink (aka link) to download the theme.
 5. Go back to Discord and enable the theme you just added.

 ### Powercord Theme Installation